ilya-dyaglev/echotype/README.md

 - **Header**:
     - Contains the logo, typing mode selection, and a call-to-action.
-    - Includes a button to open the filter modal or fetch a new quote.
+    - Includes buttons to open the filter modal or fetch a new quote.
 - **Control Bar**:
     - Use the buttons to select the typing mode:
-        - **Short**: Short quotes for quick practice.
-        - **Medium**: Medium-length quotes for moderate difficulty.
-        - **Long**: Longer quotes for advanced practice.
+        - **Short**
+        - **Medium**
+        - **Long**
 - **Typing Area**:
     - Click on the typing area to focus and begin typing.
     - The quote is displayed with real-time feedback on your keystrokes.
     - Statistics are updated as you type.
 - **Results Screen**:
-    - Upon completion of typing, the results screen displays your typing statistics.
+    - Displays your typing statistics upon completion.
-    - Provides graphs showing typing speed and accuracy over time.
+    - Provides interactive graphs showing typing speed and accuracy over time.
     - Options to retake the test or sign in to track progress.
 - **Filter Modal**:
     - Accessed via the "Browse Books" button.
-    - Filter available books by title, author, or language.
+    - **Features**:
+        - **Title, Author, and Language Filters**:
+            - Multi-select filters to narrow down books.
+        - **Available Books Section**:
+            - Displays books matching the applied filters.
-    - View and select specific books to practice with.
+            - Select a specific book to practice with quotes exclusively from that book.
+        - **Reset Filters**:
+            - Quickly reset all filters to default settings.
+    - **How to Use**:
+        1. Click "Browse Books" to open the filter modal.
+        2. Select titles, authors, or languages to filter the books.
+        3. View the available books in the list.
+        4. Optionally select a specific book from the list.
+        5. Click "Apply Filters" to update the quotes based on your selection.
 - **Progress Bar**:
     - Shows your progress through the quote.
 - **Book Information**:
-    - Displays details about the book from which the quote is taken.
+    - Displays details about the current book, including title, author, language, and release date.
 - **Other Quote Button**:
-    - Click to fetch a new quote from a different book.
+    - Click to fetch a new quote, optionally from a different book if no specific book is selected.

 ### **Keyboard Shortcuts**

+- **Fetch New Quote**:
+    - Press the `Tab` key to fetch a new quote.
 - **Backspace**:
     - Correct mistakes by deleting the previous character.
-- **Fetch New Quote**:
-    - Press a keyboard shortcut (e.g., `Tab`) to fetch a new quote.
 - **Standard Shortcuts**:
-    - Browser shortcuts like `Ctrl+R` or `Cmd+R` are not blocked (`Tab` is an exception).
+    - Browser shortcuts like `Ctrl+R` or `Cmd+R` are not blocked.

 ### **Graph Interactions**